 With humans locked inside their houses, owing to the COVID-19 outbreak across the world, nature has decided to venture into open areas.
 With the industries shut down, people & vehicles off the road, and planes grounded, the world is opening up to see so much more.
 As if a veil has come off and the natural splendor is for all of us to cherish.
 The impact of lockdown on the environment is just simply amazing.

 Below is a quick compilation of a few special visual delights that we have got an opportunity to witness due to the ongoing lockdown.

 The positive impact of lockdown on the environment during Lockdown

 Dolphins making a Splash

-Venice, one of the top international tourist destinations which are always buzzing with tourists.
-Taking the boat ride on the narrow water canals is one activity which every visitor loves to take.
+Venice is one of the top international tourist destinations which are always buzzing with tourists.
+Taking the boat ride on the narrow water canals is one activity that every visitor loves to take.
 Suddenly with all the boats stopped due to lockdown, people started to see Dolphins and swans playing near the shores.

 Thought I’d spread abit of positivity for you guys.
 Since the lockdown of Venice without the pollution from boats the water has been begun to clear up and a dolphin has been spotted in the canal for the first time in nearly 60 years! #venice pic.twitter.com/dbq4mGhfnp